eZmaxinc/eZmax-SDK-go/docs/EzsigndocumentRequest.md

 NewEzsigndocumentRequestWithDefaults instantiates a new EzsigndocumentRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPkiEzsigndocumentID

+`func (o *EzsigndocumentRequest) GetPkiEzsigndocumentID() int32`

+GetPkiEzsigndocumentID returns the PkiEzsigndocumentID field if non-nil, zero value otherwise.

+### GetPkiEzsigndocumentIDOk

+`func (o *EzsigndocumentRequest) GetPkiEzsigndocumentIDOk() (*int32, bool)`

+GetPkiEzsigndocumentIDOk returns a tuple with the PkiEzsigndocumentID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPkiEzsigndocumentID

+`func (o *EzsigndocumentRequest) SetPkiEzsigndocumentID(v int32)`

+SetPkiEzsigndocumentID sets PkiEzsigndocumentID field to given value.

+### HasPkiEzsigndocumentID

+`func (o *EzsigndocumentRequest) HasPkiEzsigndocumentID() bool`

+HasPkiEzsigndocumentID returns a boolean if a field has been set.

 ### GetEEzsigndocumentSource